The Loneliness Epidemic: Is Social Media Making Us Less Social?

 Among the working young in India’s cities, surveys suggest many feel emotionally detached and alone.
 This is true even amid busy workplaces and crowded streets.
 It is a reminder that the loneliness epidemic is not confined to any single age group.

 This is the contradiction of our time.
-We are constantly online, always reachable, endlessly updated, yet many of us feel emotionally adrift.
+We are constantly online, always reachable, and endlessly updated, yet many of us feel emotionally adrift.
 Social media promised connection, community, and belonging.
 It gave us followers, group chats, and digital applause.
 But somewhere along the way, the depth of our relationships began to thin.
 Conversations became shorter.
 Attention fractured.
 Presence gave way to performance.
 And the more we scroll, the harder genuine connection sometimes feels in real life.

 A Life Full of Contacts, and No One to Come Home To

 Balakrishna Subramaniam (name changed on request) is an Associate Vice President with a multinational firm based in Delhi.
 On paper, he is doing well.
-The job is demanding, the salary steady, the designation impressive.
+The job is demanding, the salary steady, and the designation impressive.
 His wife lives in another city because of work, and over time, the office has quietly become his first home.
 He spends most of his waking hours there.
 “Some days,” he says, “I don’t even feel like going back home.
 There’s nothing waiting.”

 Online, however, Balakrishna is everywhere.
 He has close to 50,000 followers and over 12,000 friends across social media platforms.
 He is always connected.
 Always available.
 Yet, he describes himself as deeply lonely.
 “I feel nobody really loves me,” he says, without drama or self-pity.
 “The only person who ever loved me was my mother.
 She is no more.”

 Social media, instead of comforting him, deepens the ache.
-He opens his phone and scrolls through smiling faces, vacations, celebrations, perfect families.
+He opens his phone and scrolls through smiling faces, vacations, celebrations, and perfect families.
 “I keep comparing,” he admits.
 “Everyone looks happier than me.”
 The irony is not lost on him.
 He earns well, lives comfortably, but doesn’t know how to use that money to feel happy.
 “People keep saying, ‘Love yourself.’
 I don’t know how to do that.
 I loved many people in my life.
 But nobody loved me back.
 And now, I don’t think I even know how to love myself.
 “And these days,” he adds, “I don’t like the idea of interacting with people personally.”

 His story isn’t rare.
 It is just rarely said out loud.